shivaninagpal21/Multi-Label-Classification/README.md

 Fastai implementation of a multilabel classifier for Fashion images.

-Analysed and Prepared and Preprocessed the image data using Numpy, Pandas and Matplotlib A pretrained ResNet-34 was finetuned for the fashion label classification task.
+Analysed and Prepared and Preprocessed the image data using Numpy, Pandas and Matplotlib.
+A pretrained ResNet-34 was finetuned for the fashion label classification task.

 # Data